hamiltonnBC/Viking_History/viking-atlas-v2/HOW_IT_WORKS.md

 ### Scroll-to-Era Signal

 `Sidebar` accepts a `scrollToEra: number | null` prop.
-When non-null, a `useEffect` switches the active tab to `'chronicle'`, defers a `scrollIntoView` call to the next animation frame (to allow the tab-switch render to commit), then calls `onScrollToEraConsumed()` to reset the signal in `App`.
+When non-null, a `useEffect` defers a `scrollIntoView` call to the next animation frame, then calls `onScrollToEraConsumed()` to reset the signal in `App`.
+If the sidebar is closed when an era jump is triggered, `App` automatically reopens it first.
 Manual scrolling of the chronicle never updates `currentYear` or `scrollToEra` — the signal is strictly one-way from timeline to chronicle.

 ### Badge Component